GhostPoltergeist/StayInTouch/README.md

 2. In the "Security" section, find the "Signing in to Google" option.

-3. Click on "App passwords."
+3. Enable and Setup the 2-Step Verification first then Click on "App passwords."

-4. Select "Mail" and "Other (Custom name)" from the dropdowns.

-5. Enter a custom name for your app, like "EmailSender."
+5. Enter a custom name for your app, like "StayInTouch"

-6. Click the "Generate" button.
+6. Click the copy the password generated "e.g: zxcy zxcy zxcy zxcy"

-7. Google will provide you with a generated password.
-Copy this password.****
+7. Now use that app password as your password for email sending.
 ```

 ## Use the Application-Specific Password in your Code